 The park overlooks the Madla farm where the late-Senator Madla was raised.
-The Park will be designed with hiking and jogging trails that will highlight the native Texas Hill Country environment and is to include information stations throughout the park describing the fauna, flora, geology, history and cultural significance of the area.
-Additionally, active management of the wildlife habitat will be undertaken to preserve the wildlife located in the Natural Area for the enjoyment of present and future generations.
-The centerpiece of the Natural Area will be a pavilion located at the trailhead for the enjoyment of visitors to the park and will serve as a meeting sight for future educational programs.
+Madla Park was designed with hiking and jogging trails that highlight the native Texas Hill Country environment as well as fauna, flora, geology, and history of the area.
+Additionally, active management of the wildlife habitat is undertaken to preserve the wildlife located in the Natural Area for the enjoyment of present and future generations.
+The centerpiece of the Natural Area is a pavilion located at the trailhead for the enjoyment of visitors to the park and serves as a meeting sight for educational programs.

 Like the surrounding lands, this the park site has a rich history with structures that date to the late 1800’s and early 1900’s.
 The Park site was settled in 1852 by John Conrad Beckmann and his wife, Regina who both arrived in America in 1841.
 John was a wrought-iron craftsman by trade and had a homestead in San Antonio, Texas near the Alamo.
 The park site was purchased by John for his wife whom had grown homesick for her native lands of Switzerland.
 The property was purchased as a weekend retreat for Regina and would in time include a Swiss chalet style cabin.
 In 1853, the farm was the site of an Indian raid that would result in the deaths of the farm’s caretaker and his family.
 This picture is of one structure on the park site taken in 1906 and includes Mr. John Beckmann on the far right.

-The Senator Frank Madla, Jr. Park Conservancy has been established and donations to complete and maintain the park project are gratefully accepted.
+Working with the park board, the Senator Frank Madla, Jr. Park Conservancy was established.
+Donations to maintain the park are gratefully accepted.
+Various events and fundraisers are conducted each year.
 Go to Madla Park for more information.